 This house sign is located at the former location of the town pharmacy in the building Hauptplatz No. 10.
 Since 1674, a gingerbread baker has been proved here.A pharmacy was run in this house since 1841.The house sign dates from the 19th century.
 [German]

 The sign with two lions was made by Italian migrant workers and renewed in 1957 by Alfred Kala.In 1973, the town pharmacy moved to the neighboring Meller house with the address Hauptplatz No. 9.

 This mosaic near the main railway station of Graz was created by Norbertine Bresslern-Roth (1891-1978).
 She is regarded as one of the most famous animal painters worldwide.
 Some of her works are displayed at the Neue Galerie in Graz.

-On my urban walk through Kindberg I came across the coat of arms of Roßdorf, a place near Darmstadt in Germany.
-I love the dreamy moon in this city arms.
+On my urban walk through Kindberg, I came across the coat of arms of Roßdorf.
+This is a place near Darmstadt in Germany.
+I love the dreamy moon in these city arms.
 Why is this coat of arms displayed in Kindberg?
 The simple answer is: Kindberg and Roßdorf are twinned.